 The above '#' represents the number of pages that will be put on one sheet of paper (# can be 2, 4, and so on).
 The use of mpage shrinks down the size of the font that appears on a regular page by a certain factor.
 For example, if a user chooses 2 as the #, the output will result in splitting the paper into two parts (as 2 pages are now printed on 1 sheet), and the size of the font printed will be reduced by a factor of 2.

 For examples, see: Unix Command Guide.

-All EWS print jobs will be managed exclusively using the MY.ENGR Print Queue Web Tool.
+All EWS print jobs will be managed exclusively using the my.engr Printing Account.
 Please note that print jobs will be released immediately to the printer you have chosen.
-Please verify that you have chosen the correct printer prior to printing, as refunds are not given for successful print jobs.
+Verify that you have chosen the correct printer prior to printing, as refunds are not given for successful print jobs.

-EWS has three color printers available for use:
+EWS has four color printers available for general use:

-When printing to the color printer it is important to know that printing one color page is equal to printing four (4) black and white pages on another EWS printer.
+When printing to the color printer it is important to remember that printing one page on a color print is equal to printing four (4) black and white pages on another EWS printer.

 Click here for step-by-step instructions on connecting to an EWS printer from your laptop.

 EWS encourages paper recycling, and we ask that students recycle all discarded paper products in the recycling bins in each lab.

 EWS is not responsible for lost or stolen printouts.